shawninder/music/notes.md

 # Notes

+Plan something against bots!

+Stats (this guest contributes songs averaging x.y appreciation level or whatever) as incentive and gamification

 When using the Chrome iPhone "simulator", youtube videos stop playing if you change tabs (put the app in the background!).

 Is the converse possible?